How do I...?

 Collapsed tab If I can pay more money will I get a home more quickly?

-No, you cannot pay a staff member to give you a home, or offer more money to go to the top of the list.
+No, you cannot pay an employee to give you a home, or offer more money to go to the top of the list.
 This would be illegal.

 Collapsed tab How do I get a new home?